 - Once your case is sent to CCU, fines are subject to a 17% collection fee, and your income tax return will be intercepted.

 To qualify for auto insurance through Maryland Auto Insurance you must be:

 - Unable to obtain Maryland car insurance on the private market and prove denial of coverage by at least two carriers for reasons other than failure to make payment.

 - A licensed driver in the state of Maryland and have a current Maryland vehicle registration

 Your MAIF provider is here to assist you.
 Call a Maryland Auto Insurance provider to learn more about receiving affordable insurance through My MD Auto.
 Our MAIF providers are knowledgeable and friendly.

 We work with each driver on a personal basis to build an insurance package that fits their budget and meets their coverage needs.
 Our goal is to help drivers in Maryland obtain the coverage they need to remain protected in case of an accident.
 Don’t wait until it’s too late; contact your Maryland Auto Insurance provider today to explore some of your options.

+We offer Maryland Auto Insurance for drivers who having issues obtaining insurance in the private sector.
 If you need assistance with monthly payments of your insurance premium, learn more about MAIF payment plans here.